cxhercules/password-manager-dashboards/methodology.md

 ## Hypotheses we may run
 1. *Older participants are less likely to let a password manager generate random passwords for them*.
 We will run a logistic regression with subjects' age and gender as input, and Q3 (above) as output.
 We expect that since older users trust less on technology, they are less likely to let a password manager create a random password for them.
 We are including gender to check whether it makes a difference in terms of this behavior.

-1. *Participants who have used password managers longer (B.Duration) are more likely to have less weak/reused passwords*.
+1. *Participants who have used password managers longer (B.Duration) are more likely to have fewer weak/reused passwords*.
 We will use a linear regression with age, gender, and how long has the person used password managers as input, and the proportion of weak/reused passwords out of the total number of stored passwords as output.

 1. *Participants who have used password managers longer (B.Duration) are more likely to use a random master password*.
 The time that has passed since the participant starting using the password manager (B.Duration) is correlated with whether they use a random master password.